 For more information on dress codes, check out our full guide here.

 Cocktail Attire Definition

 Cocktail attire is all about individuality.
-While other dress codes focus on specific garments (black ties for black tie), cocktail attire for men is a little more nuanced—a mindset more than anything (and that mindset is “I must celebrate”).
-Maybe that sounds like sweet freedom to you, but for some, choosing cocktail attire is like choosing a college major. #generalstudies
+While some dress codes focus on specific garments (for example, tuxedos for black tie), cocktail attire for men is a little more nuanced.
+While it arguably requires more effort than the other dress codes, choosing cocktail attire doesn’t have to be like choosing a college major.

 Wedding Cocktail Attire for Men

 Let’s say you get an invite to a wedding requesting cocktail attire.
 Unless you definitely know this couple wants to see some high-fashion realness, your outfit—in this case—should be on the conservative side.
 That means a dark suit, a patterned necktie (or bow tie if that’s your thing), pocket square and dress shirt with some dress shoes.

 Charcoal or navy suits fit the traditional approach to cocktail attire.
 These low-key classics make it unlikely you’ll step on any toes as a guest (don’t steal the wedding party’s thunder), and almost any shirt or accessory looks great with these staples.

 A solid light pink or light blue shirt works well if you’re a guest, because the wedding party will often be outfitted in a white dress shirt.
 If you’re the one planning a wedding, don’t be afraid to add a little color to the groom or groomsmen suits with a colorful shirt.